axelboc/taekwon/README.md

 4. Open your browser and enter the static IP of the server as the URL (e.g. [http://192.168.1.2](http://192.168.1.2)).
 The Corner Judge interface should appear.
 5. Connect your smartphone or tablet to the Wi-Fi network, and try the same thing.
 Depending on your mobile browser, you may have to enter the URL in full (including `http://`) to force it to visit the URL instead of running a web search.

 > If you can see the Corner Judge interface in step 4 but not 5, it's most likely due to the server's **firewall**.
-On Windows, if the Wi-Fi network is identified as *public*, try changing it to *private*.
-Unfortunately, this may not be possible if the network doesn't have a security key; in this case, disable the firewall all together.
+You'll need to disable it or create an inbound rule for Node.JS.

 #### Set up a custom URL

 You could stop here and Taekwon would work perfectly fine at the tournament.
 Let's be honest, though, an IP address doesn't make a good URL.
 It's difficult to remember and tedious to type, especially on a touch screen.
 This section explains how you might go about mapping a custom URL, like [http://taekwon.do](http://taekwon.do), to your server's IP address.
 This is especially useful if you can't set up home screen shortcuts on the judges' devices (cf. [Logistics](#logistics) section),

-If your router supports **static DNS mapping**, it's a cake walk:
+If your router supports creating **static DNS mappings** (the technology is called *DNS Masquerading*), it's a cake walk:

 1. Open your router's administration interface and look for a page called *Static DNS* (or similar).
 2. Add a mapping for a domain name of your choosing (e.g. `taekwon.do`) to the server's static IP address (e.g. `192.168.1.2`).
 3. Save the changes and restart the router.

-> If you can't find the *Static DNS* page, things get a little more complicated and outside of the scope of this documentation.
-One solution might be to host your own DNS server on the server and point the router to it.

 Once the custom DNS mapping is in place: